-❖ The assessor may disqualify the property without requesting additional information if the assessor believes no further information is required.

-❖ If the owner wishes to submit information, the owner must appeal the decision of the assessor within 60 days and the information can be submitted with the appeal.
+- ✤ The assessor may disqualify the property without requesting additional information if the assessor believes no further information is required. - If the owner wishes to submit information, the owner must appeal the decision of the assessor within 60 days of the notice of decision and the information can be submitted with the appeal.
 Because the assessor never requested additional information, the owner does not have the statutorily mandated additional 60 days to provide the assessor with additional information.
 The local board can consider the information as part of the appeal.

-14-2: Assessor is conducting compliance reviews and sends questionnaires to a number of PUV properties.
+&lt;u>14-2: Assessor is conducting compliance reviews and sends questionnaires to a number of PUV properties.
 Owner returns the completed questionnaire and the assessor determines that the property no longer qualifies.
 Notice is sent to the owner and the deferred taxes are billed.

-❖ Since the owner has provided the requested information, the owner must appeal the decision of the assessor within 60 days.
+Since the owner has provided the requested information, the owner must appeal the decision of the assessor within 60 days of the notice of decision.
 If the owner wishes to submit additional information, it can be submitted with the appeal.
 Because the assessor did receive the requested additional information, the owner does not have the statutorily mandated additional 60 days to provide the assessor with additional information.
 The local board can consider the information as part of the appeal.